dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 ### <mark style="background: #FF5582A6;">Browser Architecture:</mark>

 Web browsers are much more complex in their operation.
-This can best seen from their architecture (see next slide).
+This can be best seen from their architecture (see next slide).

 <mark style="background: #FF5582A6;">The functions of a Browser include:</mark>
 - Rendering and displaying disparate (different types) resources to the user,